gjdass/whiteapi-express-ts/README.md

 ### Gulp

-Gulp is configured with 5 tasks :
+Gulp has 5 tasks configured :
-- `build-ts` which triggers the `src/` TypeScript files transpilation
+- `build-ts` which triggers the `src/` TypeScript files transpilation with sourcemaps generation
 - `build-assets` which triggers the `src/datas` JSON files copy to `dist/datas`
 - `watch` which starts watching changes on TS and JSON files into `src/` and triggers builds when needed
 - `default` which triggers `watch`